 What are the schooling options in Nigeria?

 Most expats and well-off Nigerians send their children to an international school, and Lagos and Abuja are home to many of these.
 Education and schooling are highly valued in Nigeria, but the public school system is underfunded.
 Private schools following an international curriculum offer some of the best teaching and learning facilities.
-This does come with a price, however.
+This does come at a high price, however, with tuition and extra costs mounting up quickly.
 Homeschooling is a feasible alternative for parents who are willing and committed to it.